 The Alliance builds on the existing Center for Integrated Quantum Science and Technology (IQST) and so highlights once again the importance placed on quantum technologies at the University of Stuttgart.
 In addition, non-university institutions like the Ulm Helmholtz Institute are to be brought in.
 Also participating are businesses such as Bosch GmbH, Bruker GmbH and Carl Zeiss GmbH.
 The project speaker is Prof. Fedor Jelezko (Ulm), his deputy is Prof. Jörg Wrachtrup, Institute of Physics (3) at the University of Stuttgart.

 As part of the research alliance, a joint graduate school is set up that, in cooperation with Hebrew University Jerusalem,the University of British Columbia and the University of Tokyo as additional partners, will be positioned internationally.

-Reality labs are a program launched by the state of Baden-Wuerttemberg that has researchers enter into real-world change processes as their experimental field.
-For example, in Reality labs they give advice and support to urban renewal or the introduction of new mobility and energy systems.
+Real-world laboratories are a program launched by the state of Baden-Wuerttemberg that has researchers enter into real-world change processes as their experimental field.
+For example, in real-world laboratories they give advice and support to urban renewal or the introduction of new mobility and energy systems.
 In so doing, they involve practitioners from communes, social and environmental organizations or businesses and ordinary citizens in the research process.
 In an open-ended process knowledge is created that is intended to make a practical impact.

 Project facility NanoBioMater